cobalt-org/cobalt-org.github.io/docs/variables.md

 Cobalt makes a variety of data available as Liquid variables.

-This is can be helpful for:
+This can be helpful for:
 - Theming
 - Easier maintenance for only having one place to update things